atick-faisal/label-studio/docs/source/guide/storage.md

 ## How external storage connections and sync work

-You can add source storage connections to sync data from an external source to a Label Studio project, and add target storage connections to sync annotations from Label Studio to external storage.
+You can add source storage connections to sync data from an external source to a Annotation Hub project, and add target storage connections to sync annotations from Annotation Hub to external storage.
 Each source and target storage setup is project-specific.
 You can connect multiple buckets, containers, databases, or directories as source or target storage for a project.

 ### Source storage

-Label Studio does not automatically sync data from source storage.
-If you upload new data to a connected cloud storage bucket, sync the storage connection using the UI to add the new labeling tasks to Label Studio without restarting.
+Annotation Hub does not automatically sync data from source storage.
+If you upload new data to a connected cloud storage bucket, sync the storage connection using the UI to add the new labeling tasks to Annotation Hub without restarting.
 You can also use the API to set up or sync storage connections.
-See [Label Studio API](https://api.labelstud.io/api-reference/introduction/getting-started) and locate the relevant storage connection type.
+See [Annotation Hub API](https://api.labelstud.io/api-reference/introduction/getting-started) and locate the relevant storage connection type.

-Task data synced from cloud storage is not stored in Label Studio.
+Task data synced from cloud storage is not stored in Annotation Hub.
 Instead, the data is accessed using presigned URLs.
 You can also secure access to cloud storage using VPC and IP restrictions for your storage.
 For details, see [Secure access to cloud storage](security.html#Secure-access-to-cloud-storages).

 #### Source storage permissions

-* If you enable the "Treat every bucket object as a source file" option, Label Studio backend will only need LIST permissions and won't download any data from your buckets.
+* If you enable the "Treat every bucket object as a source file" option, Annotation Hub backend will only need LIST permissions and won't download any data from your buckets.

-* If you disable this option in your storage settings, Label Studio backend will require GET permissions to read JSON files and convert them to Label Studio tasks.
+* If you disable this option in your storage settings, Annotation Hub backend will require GET permissions to read JSON files and convert them to Annotation Hub tasks.

 When your users access labeling, the backend will attempt to resolve URI (e.g., s3://) to URL (https://) links.
 URLs will be returned to the frontend and loaded by the user's browser.
 To load these URLs, the browser will require HEAD and GET permissions from your Cloud Storage.
 The HEAD request is made at the beginning and allows the browser to determine the size of the audio, video, or other files.
 The browser then makes a GET request to retrieve the file body.

 #### Source storage Sync and URI resolving

 Source storage functionality can be divided into two parts:
-* Sync - when Label Studio scans your storage and imports tasks from it.
+* Sync - when Annotation Hub scans your storage and imports tasks from it.
-* URI resolving - when the Label Studio backend requests Cloud Storage to resolve URI links (e.g., `s3://bucket/1.jpg`) into HTTPS (`https://aws.amazon.com/bucket/1.jpg`).
+* URI resolving - when the Annotation Hub backend requests Cloud Storage to resolve URI links (e.g., `s3://bucket/1.jpg`) into HTTPS (`https://aws.amazon.com/bucket/1.jpg`).
 This way, user's browsers are able to load media.

 <img src="/images/source-cloud-storages.png" class="make-intense-zoom">

 #### Treat every bucket object as a source file

-Label Studio Source Storages feature an option called "Treat every bucket object as a source file."
-This option enables two different methods of loading tasks into Label Studio.
+Annotation Hub Source Storages feature an option called "Treat every bucket object as a source file."
+This option enables two different methods of loading tasks into Annotation Hub.

 ###### Off

-When disabled, tasks in JSON format can be loaded directly from storage buckets into Label Studio.
+When disabled, tasks in JSON format can be loaded directly from storage buckets into Annotation Hub.
 This approach is particularly helpful when dealing with complex tasks that involve multiple media sources.

 <img src="/images/source-storages-treat-off.png" class="make-intense-zoom">

 ###### On

-When enabled, Label Studio automatically lists files from the storage bucket and constructs tasks.
+When enabled, Annotation Hub automatically lists files from the storage bucket and constructs tasks.
 This is only possible for simple labeling tasks that involve a single media source (such as an image, text, etc.).*

 <img src="/images/source-storages-treat-on.png" class="make-intense-zoom">

 #### One Task - One JSON File

 If you plan to load JSON tasks from the Source Storage (`Treat every bucket object as a source file = No`), you must place only one task as the **dict** per one JSON file.
-Otherwise, Label Studio will not load your data properly.
+Otherwise, Annotation Hub will not load your data properly.

 {% details <b>Example with tasks in separate JSON files</b> %}